astronomer/airflow-guides/guides/scripts-bash-operator.md

 Make sure that your bash script (`my_bash_script.sh` in this example) is available to your Airflow environment.
 If you use the Astro CLI, you can make this file accessible to Airflow by placing it in the `/include` directory of your Astro project.

-It is important to make the bash script executable by running the following command before starting Airflow:
+It is important to make the bash script executable by running the following command before making the script available to your Airflow environment:

 ```bash
 chmod +x my_bash_script.sh